 If you are on the fence about adopting a chinchilla, I highly recommend pulling the trigger and giving it a try.

-You won’t regret it and who knows, maybe a breeder in your area can get you out the door for much less money upfront.
+You won’t regret making the plunge, that I can promise.
+And who knows, maybe a breeder in your area can get you out the door for much less money upfront.

-Chili and I wish you the best of luck with your new chinchilla and can assure you that the cost associated with adopting a chinchilla is 100% worth it.
+Chili and I wish you the best of luck with your new chinchilla and can assure you that the expense of adopting a chinchilla is 100% worth it.

-How much did you pay and how much does your chinchilla cost you every month?
+How much did you pay to get your pet, and how much do you have in monthly expenses?

 Be sure to share those thoughts, stories, and concerns by dropping a comment below.